George Barret Sr.

-Barrett appears to have travelled extensively in England including the Lake District and the Isle of Wight, Wales, and Scotland to undertake commissions for his patrons.
-He suffered from asthma and this caused him to move in 1772 to Westbourne Green, at the time a country village to the west of Paddington.
-While he earned considerable quantities of money from his paintings, he has been described as being ‘'feckless'’ with money.
+Barrett appears to have travelled extensively in England including the Lake District and the Isle of Wight, Wales, and Scotland to undertake commissions for his patrons, but he does not appear to have travelled abroad.
+Oil paintings of Tivoli in Italy have been attributed to him, but it is much more likely that they are the work of his son George Barret Jr. He suffered from asthma and this caused him to move in 1772 to Westbourne Green, at the time a country village to the west of Paddington.

+While he earned considerable wealth from his paintings, he has been described as being "feckless" with money.
 He was helped in 1782 by Edmund Burke, with whom he had become friends when Burke attended Trinity College, Dublin.
 On Burke's recommendation he obtained the appointment of master painter of Chelsea Hospital, a post he held until his death in 1784.
-At the time of his death his widow and children were left destitute, but the Royal Academy granted her a pension of thirty pounds a year.
+At the time of his death his widow and children we left destitute, but the Royal Academy granted her a pension of thirty pounds a year.

 Life

 Early life in Ireland

 Born in Dublin, the son of a cloth merchant, some time between 1728 and 1732, Barret began his career apprenticed to a staymaker.
 By 1747 he had started learning to draw at Robert West's academy at George's Lane which was sponsored by Dublin Society, and later studied under James Mannin.

 After completing his studies he taught drawing at the Academy.
 He was a friend of Edmund Burke while Burke was an undergraduate at Trinity College, Dublin.
 In 1757 Burke published A Philosophical Enquiry into the Origin of Our Ideas of the Sublime and Beautiful, and the influence of Burke's thinking can be detected in some of Barret's early paintings, such as the Powerscourt Waterfall.
 A version of this painting in the Walker Art Gallery in Liverpool is said to have been painted for Edmund Burke.